keshavnath/topo-ai-asgn/readme.md

 - **Description**: Displays bar and pie charts based on the CSV data, showing membership type distribution, activity distribution, and revenue distribution.
 - Sample below
 - Graphs ![graphs](./img/visuals-ep.png)

+# Issues

+1) No testing implemented
+2) Minimal logging
+3) Graphs are static
+4) Code will struggle with more complex PDFs